-John Patrick University’s School of Integrative and Functional Medicine offers the following online graduate degree in Nutritional Health
+John Patrick University’s School of Integrative and Functional Medicine offers the following online degrees in Nutritional Health

-This program prepares individuals to assume roles as health/wellness professionals in private business and industry, community organizations, and health care settings.
-The program has specializations in Nutrition, Lifestyle Medicine, Cannabinoid Medical Sciences, and Sports Medicine and includes instruction in personal health, community health and welfare, nutrition, epidemiology, disease prevention, fitness and exercise, and health behaviors.
+These programs prepare individuals to assume roles as health/wellness professionals in private business and industry, community organizations, and health care settings.
+The programs have specializations in Nutrition, Lifestyle Medicine, Cannabinoid Medical Sciences, and Sports Medicine and includes instruction in personal health, community health and welfare, nutrition, epidemiology, disease prevention, fitness and exercise, and health behaviors.

-John Patrick University’s School of Integrative and Functional Medicine offers the following online graduate certificates in Nutritional Health
+The School of Integrative and Functional Medicine offers the following online graduate certificates in Nutritional Health: